aquasecurity/harbor-scanner-aqua/README.md

 $ oc adm policy add-scc-to-user <scc name> system:serviceaccount:harbor:harbor-scanner-aqua
 ```

-where `<scc name>` is one of the predefined SCCs or a custom CSS created by the administrator.
+where `<scc name>` is one of the predefined SCCs or a custom SCC created by the administrator.

 ### Docker